CCurl/r4/README.md

   - There are a few additional files to support optional functionality (e.g.-WiFi and File access).
 - The same code runs on Windows, Linux, and multiple development boards (via the Arduino IDE).
 - See the file "config.h" for system configuration settings.

+## Memory areas
+There are 2 memory areas in r4:
+- USER: r4 function code goes in this area.
+Default size is 128K.
+- VARS: use with 'V' opcode.
+Default size is 256K.
+  - The USER area can also be used for data.
+See the 'U' opcode.
+  - The VARS area is not used by the r4 system at all, 100% free.

 ## Locals